Granite Bay Bicycle Accident Lawyer

 - Rear-end collisions

-In each of the accident scenarios described above, the collision could have been prevented if the driver of the automobile had exercised due care.
-If drivers looked before turning and checked for blind spots, there would likely be substantially fewer side-swipes and turning collisions.
-Following the speed limit and not texting while driving can also help reduce the number of serious collisions.
-Unfortunately, many drivers do not exercise due care and wind up causing serious accidents where a bicyclist's life is put in jeopardy.
+Following the speed limit and not texting while driving can also help reduce the number of serious crashes.
+Unfortunately, many drivers do not exercise due care and wind up causing serious accidents where a bicyclist's life is jeopardized.

 The Federal Highway Administration produced the video below to educate children of all age groups on bicycle safety.Understanding Negligence in the Context of a Personal Injury Case

-- Immediate medical expenses and future medical costs – this includes the costs incurred immediately after the accident (ambulance, ER treatment) and future medical costs (e.g., physical therapy and surgeries);
+- Immediate medical expenses and future medical costs – this consists of the costs incurred immediately after the accident (ambulance, ER treatment) and future medical expenses (e.g., physical therapy and surgeries);

-- Reimbursement for the wages you would have earned if the accident never occurred –this includes compensation for the income you would have generated, but was forced to forego because you needed to visit your doctor or just take time away to rest.
+- Reimbursement for the wages you would have earned if the accident never occurred includes compensation for the income you would have generated.
+However, you were forced to forego because you needed to visit your doctor or just take time away to rest.
 You may also be able to get compensation for future wages if the injuries you suffered are so severe that you cannot return to work.

 - Compensation for the emotional and psychological pain and suffering you endured from the accident.

-I’m Ed Smith, a Granite Bay Bicycle Accident Lawyer.
-I have been serving the Granite Bay and Northern California community for over thirty years with all types of personal injury claims.
-If you or someone you love has been hurt in a bicycle accident, please call me for free, friendly, and compassionate advice.
-You can reach me at 916.921.6400, 800.404.5400, or online at AutoAccident.com.
+We have been serving the Granite Bay and Northern California communities since 1982 with all types of personal injury claims.
+If you or someone you love has been hurt in a bicycle accident, please call our experienced Granite Bay bicycle accident attorneys for free, friendly, and compassionate advice.
+You can reach us at (916) 921-6400 or (800) 404-5400.

 Photo by ab